nim-lang/Nim/doc/manual.rst

 --------------
 The character type is named `char` in Nim.
 Its size is one byte.
 Thus it cannot represent a UTF-8 character, but a part of it.
-The reason for this is efficiency: for the overwhelming majority of use-cases, the resulting programs will still handle UTF-8 properly as UTF-8 was especially designed for this.
-Another reason is that Nim can support `array[char, int]` or `set[char]` efficiently as many algorithms rely on this feature.

 The `Rune` type is used for Unicode characters, it can represent any Unicode character. `Rune` is declared in the `unicode module <unicode.html>`_.